Key features of discrete event simulation

 Visual and interactive

-Simulation is visual and animated, allowing you to easily see what’s happening in a process as time progresses.
+Simulation is visual and animated, so you can easily see what’s happening in a process as time progresses.

 It’s also interactive, so you can quickly adapt it in any way that you might consider changing the real process.

-As simulation can run through time much quicker than real life, you can simulate days, weeks or years of a process in seconds.
+As simulation runs through time much quicker than real life, you can simulate days, weeks or years of a process in seconds.

-This enables you to evaluate the long-term consequences of any changes and decisions you make.
+This enables you to rapidly evaluate the long-term consequences of any changes and decisions you make.

 Simulation allows you to compare different configurations under the exact same circumstances.

-By testing different ideas, you can choose the approach that will provide the best performance for key metrics in your process.
+By testing different ideas, you can choose the approach that will provide the best performance for your process.